If you made any changes in Pure these will be visible here soon.

 Biography

 Caitlin Knight is a Senior Lecturer in Criminology at the University of Roehampton.
 She has conducted research examining the emotional experience of journalists reporting on genocide, specifically focusing on the genocides in Rwanda and Srebrenica.
 In her role as a lecturer, she is interested in expanding her research interest in emotion management and recently completed a project which explored the emotional experiences of Roehampton students during their commute.
+She is currently working on a research project which focuses on organisational stressors in the police, and is developing a project around public attitudes towards prison reform.

 Research interests